End of Year Stats

 For example, if a family of three was referred to a food bank twice in one year, this would count as six supplies on the system because it would reflect six instances on which a supply went to someone in the household.
 However, if a family of three were only referred to a food bank once, this would count as three supplies.

-Trussell Trust figures cannot be used to fully explain the scale of foodbank use across the UK, because our figures relate to foodbanks in our network and not to the hundreds of independent food aid providers.
-Our network of over 420 foodbanks operate out of more than 1,200 food bank centres in our network across the UK.
+Trussell Trust figures cannot be used to fully explain the scale of food bank use across the UK, because our figures relate to food banks in our network and not to the hundreds of independent food aid providers.
+There are more than 1,200 food bank centres in our network across the UK.
 Research from the Independent Food Aid Network suggests these centres account for roughly two-thirds of all emergency food bank provision in the UK – you can read more about this here.